BUS 150 W — Discovering Your Inner Quant Jock: Financial Modeling and Business Decisions

 We have a great tool—a super-powerful spreadsheet on our desktops—but most of us rarely use more than 5 percent of Microsoft Excel’s functionality to solve the many financial and business decisions that we face in our professional and personal lives.
 What a missed opportunity!

-This course will provide students with the methods and the mindset to make complex financial and economic decisions, by framing them as analytical models and using Microsoft Excel spreadsheets to solve them.
+This online course will provide students with the methods and the mindset to make complex financial and economic decisions, by framing them as analytical models and using Microsoft Excel spreadsheets to solve them.
 Topics covered will include general techniques (structure, parameters, sensitivity analysis, scenarios, reporting), as well as demand forecasting, financial analysis, and optimization.
 We will also discuss personal financial planning, data mining, dealing with uncertainty, and more.
 The course will keep theory to a minimum, focusing on hands-on implementation and practice using a variety of cases.

 WHAT MAKES OUR ONLINE COURSES UNIQUE: